 Will.I.am, Creative Director, Intel.

-To sum it up, a creative director’s goal is to keep a project’s look and feel consistent, whether it’s an ad campaign, a fashion line, a video game, or a magazine.
-He handles client relationships, creates budgets and timetables.
-Also, a creative director makes sure the visuals and messages offer interactive action designs.
+To sum it up, a creative director’s goal is to keep a project’s look and feel consistent, whether it’s an ad campaign, a fashion line, a video game, or a magazine, by making sure the visuals, messaging, and offering interactive and motion designs are all on point.
+A creative director also handles client relationships and creates budgets and timetables.